Changes in the requirements for ICF

 These are the new rules:

-1) To renew the ACC, you can now count the mandatory 10 hours of mentor coaching as part of the 40 credits under Core Competency Development.
+1) To renew the ACC, you can now count the mandatory 10 hours of mentor coaching as part of the 40 credits in the Core Competency Development section.
 Since 1 hour corresponds to 1 CCE credit, you will only have to justify another 30 credits.
 This is good news!

-2) In the case of PCC or MCC renewals, Mentor Coaching to receive feedback on your coaching aligned with the ICF competencies is no longer mandatory, but despite being considered a vital element of coach development, there is a limit of 10 hours maximum to include as part of the 40 credits.
+2) In the case of renewals of PCC or MCC, Mentor Coaching to receive feedback on your coaching aligned with the ICF competencies is no longer mandatory, but despite being considered a vital element of coach development, there is a limit of 10 hours maximum to include as part of the 40 credits.
 And for professional mentor coaches who were previously able to count their mentoring work under this heading, it is now also limited to 10 hours total.

 3) Same for Coach Supervision, both receiving and facilitating, only 10 hours of this reflective work on your coaching practice may be submitted for credential renewal.

 In conclusion, we are encouraged to seek a wider variety of continuing education.
-There are some more changes that you can consult on the ICF website at this link.
+There are a few more changes that you can check out on the ICF website at this link.

 FREE WEBINAR

-"How to become certified with ICF on your own".
+"How to get certified with ICF on your own".

-Many coaches ask me what are the steps and requirements to get certified by ICF, so I have organized a free webinar, so that I can clarify your doubts.
+Many coaches ask me what are the steps and requirements to get certified by ICF.
+That's why I have organized a free webinar, so that I can clarify your doubts.

-Recommended for trained coaches who want to take the step to obtain the ACC or PCC accreditation with ICF.
+Recommended for trained coaches who want to take the step towards accreditation ACC or PCC with ICF.